-- Dx studies should include: CSF - WBC, protein, glucose, VDRL, crypt Ag, standard cultures including C&S, fungal, AFB; PCRs for Enterovirus, HSV, VZV; Lyme serology (if in endemic region), RPR.
+- Dx studies should include CSF with WBC and differential, protein, glucose, VDRL, Cryptococcal Ag, WNV IgM, Gram stain and culture, fungal stain and culture, AFB smear and culture; PCRs for Enterovirus, HSV, VZV; Lyme serology (if an endemic region), RPR, HIV testing (including RNA given possibility of primary infection).
 Other tests per suspicions.

-- Enterovirus CSF PCR superior to viral culture.
+- Enterovirus CSF PCR is superior to viral culture.

-- Consider WNV serology/PCR or other arbovirus serologies (e.g., Western Equine encephalitis, Eastern Equine encephalitis, St. Louis encephalitis, etc).
+- Consider WNV IgM (more sensitive than PCR) from serum and CSF and other arbovirus serologies (e.g., Western Equine encephalitis, Eastern Equine encephalitis, St. Louis encephalitis, etc.).

 - Suspect w/ CSF WBC < 500/ml with monocyte pleocytosis, protein < 80.
-Enteroviral PCR helpful, if (+) one can shorten abx administration, speed hospital discharge.
+Enteroviral PCR is helpful if (+) one can likely stop antibiotics and speed up hospital discharge.

 - Mean CSF lymphocyte percentage lower for enteroviral (~50%) than HSV-2 (~95%) or VZV (~98%) meningitis.